Learn about 6 vitamins and supplements for fingernails to help ensure the proper strength, health, and appearance of your nails.

 If your nails are constantly breaking, slow-growing, or just overall not as pretty as you would like, take a look into your diet and supplements before covering them up with a polish.

-In this article, we will go over some of the most commonly discussed vitamins and supplements that help ensure the proper functioning, and care of your nails.
+In this article, we will go over 6 of the most commonly discussed vitamins and supplements that help ensure the proper functioning, and care of your nails.

 Biotin is a classic supplement for brittle nails, and for good reason.